An open quantum Kirwan map: Moduli Spaces

-Lastly we state the compactness theorem.
-We do not provide the detailed proof since as long as the convergence notion is defined clearly, the proof is a combination of results on compactness for broken Morse trajectories, Gromov compactness for holomorphic spheres and disks, and affine vortices due to Ziltener in \cite{Ziltener_book}; the compactness result of affine vortices over ${\bm H}$ is essentially proved by Wang--Xu in \cite{Wang_Xu} (in Wang--Xu \cite{Wang_Xu} the authors actually proved the compactness of vortices over the unit disk under adiabatic limit, and the case of vortices over ${\bm H}$ can be reproduced from the same argument).
+We do not provide the detailed proof, which is a combination of results on compactness for broken Morse trajectories, Gromov compactness for holomorphic spheres and disks, and affine vortices due to Ziltener in \cite{Ziltener_book}; the compactness result of affine vortices over ${\bm H}$ is essentially proved by Wang--Xu in \cite{Wang_Xu} (in Wang--Xu \cite{Wang_Xu} the authors actually proved the compactness of vortices over the unit disk under adiabatic limit, and the case of vortices over ${\bm H}$ can be reproduced from the same argument).